Nigeria women's national basketball team

-The Nigeria women's national basketball team, also known as D'Tigeress, represents Nigeria in international women's basketball competition, and are regulated by the Nigeria Basketball Federation, the governing body for basketball in Nigeria.
-Nigeria has one of the most successful women's national teams on the African Continent, being the current African champions.
-They have won the Women's Afrobasket Championship consecutively for three times in a roll.
-They won in 2017 at Bamako, Mali, 2019 at Dakar, Senegal and in the year 2021 at Yaounder, Cameroun.
+The Nigeria women's national basketball team, also known as the D'Tigress, represents Nigeria in international women's basketball competition, and are regulated by the Nigeria Basketball Federation, the governing body for basketball in Nigeria.
+Nigeria has one of the most successful women's national teams on the African continent, being the current African champions.
+They have won the Women's Afrobasket Championship a record five times in a row and seven times in total.
+They won in 2017 at Bamako, Mali, 2019 at Dakar, Senegal, 2021 at Yaounde, Cameroon, 2023 at Kigali, Rwanda, and 2025 at Abidjan, Ivory Coast.
+They are the only African team to reach the quarter finals of both the Fiba Women's World Cup and the Olympics.

 History

 2004 Summer Olympics

 The Nigerians competed at the 2004 Summer Olympics in basketball, one of ten events their national teams qualified for.
 The Nigerian women's basketball team was one of the twelve teams competing in the event.
 They earned their berth through a zone qualifying tournament and played in Group A along with Australia, Brazil, Greece, Japan, and Russia.
 The team went 0–5 in the preliminary round.
 In the 11/12th place game, they defeated the Korea for a final finish of 11th out of 12 teams.
 With this win, they became the first women's African basketball team to win a game at the Olympics.

 Mfon Udoka was the team's leading scorer and the tournament's second highest scorer.
 Team athletes Itoro Umoh-Coleman and Joanne Aluka both played high school basketball at Hephzibah High School prior to playing together for Nigeria.